Work & Career

 You’re drowning in to-dos

 Yes, you’re supposed to be busy at work—but when your load has you screaming “Uncle,” it might be time to say something.
 Stress.org cites a study revealing that more than 50 percent of employees spend 12 hours per day on work-related activities, and just as many skip lunch because of job-related stress.
 If you find yourself under a pile of work that’s impossible to complete, Dr. Greenberg recommends talking to a supervisor about delegating a few items, and making lists to keep it all straight.
-You won’t believe how this type of commute can help you fight stress all day long.

 You feel stuck